zulip/zulip.github.io/gsoc-ideas.md

   exit (and mark as unread again) ones that you want to process on the desktop really quickly.
 Building and polishing this experience would probably be only half a project on its own, but one could add to it.
-- Make the React Native app work well and look like it has a native UI experience on Android.
-Since React Native is designed for cross-platform apps, this would be less writing a ton of code and more polishing to make the Android-specific stuff work well (push notifications, back button support, etc.).

 A good project proposal here will bundle together a few focus areas that you want to make really great (e.g. the message composing,